 According to the terms of our Partnership Agreement, minimum quarterly distributions on the common units accrue at the rate of \$0.0675 per quarter (\$0.27 on an annual basis).
 The information concerning restrictions on distributions required by Item 5 of this Report is incorporated by reference to Note 4 to the Company's Consolidated Financial Statements - Quarterly Distribution of Available Cash.
 The Credit Agreement imposes certain restrictions on our ability to pay distributions to unitholders.
-In order to pay any distributions to unitholders or repurchase Common Units, the Company must maintain Availability (as defined in the Credit Agreement) of \$60 million, 15% of the facility size of \$400 million (assuming the non-seasonal aggregate commitment is in effect), on a historical pro forma and forward-looking basis, and a fixed charge coverage ratio of not less than 1.15 measured as of the date of repurchase.
+In order to pay any distributions to unitholders or repurchase Common Units, the Company must maintain Availability (as defined in the Credit Agreement) of \$60 million, 15% of the facility size of \$400 million (assuming the non-seasonal aggregate commitment is in effect), on a historical pro forma and forward-looking basis, and a fixed charge coverage ratio of not less than 1.0 through February 27, 2024 and 1.15 thereafter measured as of the date of repurchase or distribution.
 (See Note 13 of the Notes to the Consolidated Financial Statements-Long-Term Debt and Bank Facility Borrowings).

-On October 20, 2022, we declared a quarterly distribution of \$0.1525 per unit, or \$0.61 per unit on an annualized basis, on all Common Units with respect to the fourth quarter of fiscal 2022, paid on November 8, 2022, to holders of record on October 31, 2022.
+On October 10, 2023, we declared a quarterly distribution of \$0.1625 per unit, or \$0.65 per unit on an annualized basis, on all Common Units with respect to the fourth quarter of fiscal 2023, paid on October 30, 2023, to holders of record on October 20, 2023.
 The amount of distributions in excess of the minimum quarterly distribution of \$0.0675, were distributed in accordance with our Partnership Agreement, subject to management incentive compensation plan.
-As a result, \$5.5 million was paid to the Common Unit holders, \$0.3 million to the general partner unit holders (including \$0.3 million of incentive distribution as provided in our Partnership Agreement) and \$0.3 million to management pursuant to the management incentive compensation plan which provides for certain members of management to receive incentive distributions that would otherwise be payable to the General Partner.
+As a result, \$5.8 million was paid to the Common Unit holders, \$0.3 million to the general partner unit holders (including \$0.3 million of incentive distribution as provided in our Partnership Agreement) and \$0.3 million to management pursuant to the management incentive compensation plan which provides for certain members of management to receive incentive distributions that would otherwise be payable to the General Partner.